TeamRubi/MicroserviceUsers/README.md

 ### Getuserbyid
 - Create and endpoint that shows a user by passing the id

+### GetuserbyName
+- Create and endpoint that shows a user by passing the id

 ### DeleteUserbyid
 - Create and endpoint that deletes user by passing the id

 ## Testing Features

+### Getuserbyid
+- Testing the endpoint to verify its functionality **Service and Integration Test**

 ### Getuserbyid
 - Testing the endpoint to verify its functionality **Service and Integration Test**